What You Need to Know About Rhinoplasty

 Closed Rhinoplasty.
 For minor reshaping, many surgeons make incisions within the nose.
 The skin of the nose is then separated from the bone and cartilage, which form its supporting framework.
 Once exposed, bone and cartilage can be removed, reshaped, augmented or rearranged to achieve the desired new shape.

 Secondary Rhinoplasty.
 Also called revision rhinoplasty, this is performed to correct problems that persist or develop after a previous rhinoplasty.
 Although the problems may be minor and easily corrected, often the problems are major, which makes the secondary rhinoplasty more difficult.
-Secondary rhinoplasty can also be done as an open or closed procedure.
+Revision rhinoplasty can be done as an open or closed procedure.

 Filler Rhinoplasty.
 This involves the use of injectable fillers to fill depressions, smooth out sharp angles or change the angle of the tip of the nose, restoring symmetry and making your nose appear smaller and more attractive.
 Instead of removing a bump, a surgeon would use an injectable filler to even it out.
 The results are not permanent.
+Some plastic surgeons may use injectable soft tissue fillers such Juvederm, Restylane or Radiesse, to smooth out post-nose job irregularities.

 Evaluating Your Nose

 An evaluation with a surgeon is the first step in your decision to undergo rhinoplasty.
 During this meeting, your chosen surgeon will likely take photographs of your nose at varying angles.
-He or she will also talk to you about your expectations to make sure that yours are realistic.
+He or she will also talk to you about your expectations to make sure that they are realistic.

 If you are having rhinoplasty, you may also need to consider other facial procedures to achieve balance and proportion.
 For example, chin augmentation is often performed with rhinoplasty.